guivin/guivin/README.md

-# Welcome!

-Welcome to my GitHub! 👋
+# Welcome to my GitHub! 👋

 I’m Guillaume Vincent, a freelance DevOps Engineer from France 🇫🇷.
 I specialize in cloud-native technologies, cloud-computing, automation, and infrastructure as code.
 My passion?
 Helping businesses scale their infrastructure while sharing best practices with the DevOps community.